 - RECOMMENDED USEFUL TRAVEL ACCESSORIES FOR TRAVELLING TO ISRAEL

 10 DAY ISRAEL ITINERARY: 10 days in Israel & the West Bank

 I am planning to travel to Israel for 10 days by public transport as an independent traveler.
 For the vast majority of my time in Israel, I am going to use public buses.
 Because of that, I am planning immediately on my arrival to get a Rav Kav Card at Ben Gurion Airport in Tel Aviv.

 Rav Kav Card is an Israeli top-up smart travel card.
 It means, that if someone puts 100 NIS (New Israeli Shekels) on the card, they will get 20% extra or 120 NIS travel worth using.
 For someone who is going to use public buses a lot, what’s my case, this is a great deal.

 But, let’s take a look at my draft of my 10 days Israel itinerary.

 I am flying to Ben Gurion Airport in Tel Aviv and my Israel trip is officially starting in Tel Aviv.

 But what I find interesting is that modern Tel Aviv is a creative and startup hub.
-Without any question, I am looking forward to checking out the ancient port of Jaffa, the Carmel food market, Bauhaus buildings of the White City, graffiti in Florentin neighborhood, arty and quirky Neve Tzedek neighborhood, Tel Aviv beaches and trendy cafes in Rothschild Boulevard.
+Without any question, I am looking forward to checking out the ancient port of Jaffa, the Carmel food market, Bauhaus buildings of the White City, graffiti in the Florentin neighborhood, arty and quirky Neve Tzedek neighborhood, Tel Aviv beaches, and trendy cafes in Rothschild Boulevard.